 It’s hard to say goodbye, but it is an inevitable part of life.
 Everyone loses people they love at some point in life, and the pain can be unbearable.
 However, there are ways to keep them alive in your heart and mind daily so that you don’t feel like they’ve been forgotten or left behind.
 The most important thing you can do when you lose a loved one is to keep their memory alive in the world around you:

 Celebrate the Birthday of Your Loved One

 No matter how hard it is to get through the day, there’s something you can do for your loved one on their birthday.
-For example, make a donation in their honor to the charity of your choice.
+For example, make a donation to Africa in their honor to the charity of your choice.
 If your loved one was a great cook, you could bake their favorite dish.
 And if they were an animal lover, volunteer at the local shelter for a few hours in memory of them.

 A birthday is a perfect way to say “I love you” without having them hear it.
 Even if your loved one has been gone for a while, celebrating their life will help keep the memories of them alive.

 Set Up a Permanent Memorial and Visit Regularly

 Most people want to have a way of honoring the person they’ve lost.
 Some forms are more tangible than others—placing photos and other memorabilia in urns.
 If you chose to cremate your loved one, one of the most important things you’ll need to do is select a unique keepsake cremation urn.
 You can set up other forms of memorials on social media sites like Facebook or Twitter with memories shared by family members, friends, coworkers, or even strangers touched by the person’s life.